rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 But someone will say, You have faith and I have works.
 Show me your faith apart from your works, and I will show you my faith by my works. ^0218

 You believe that God is one; you do well.
-Even the demons believe — and shudder! ^0219
+Even the demons believe--and shudder! ^0219

 Do you want to be shown, you foolish person, that faith apart from works is useless? ^0220